Mahmoud-Elwazeer/financial-instruments/README.md

 This project is a  financial data platform designed to manage, and visualize market data efficiently.
 It is built with scalability and high performance in mind, leveraging modern technologies like **React**, **Node.js**, **Express**,  **MongoDB**, and **Redis**, all orchestrated with **Docker**

+To explore the platform, check out the live demo at [Demo](https://financial-instruments-neon.vercel.app/).

 For more details please visit **`docs/`**

 ## Prerequisites